microsoft/PromptCraft-Robotics/README.md

 ### 2. Try different GPTs
 - Run different versions of GPTs rather than 3.5 turbo commands (like GPT-4)
+- 4 is solid, but for testing we will use 3.5

 ### 3. Try vision models
 - Take photo the drone takes and then process that into answering certain instruction based questions like GPT-4